 Next up, here’s a view of the sole:

-While you might not want to shred up soles and add them to your morning coffee, they are actually carbon negative, which means that they reduce CO2 in the atmosphere rather than adding to it when the sole is made – pretty wild.
+While you might not want to shred up soles and add them to your morning coffee, they are actually carbon negative, meaning that they reduce CO2 in the atmosphere rather than adding to it when the sole is made – pretty wild.

 As I am writing this article, I am starting to wonder if this is a recipe review rather than assessing a new pair of shoes!